3rduncle/Litainer/README.md

 # Litainer
-All contrainers is header-only, 3rd-independent , use alone, one-file available.
+All contrainers is header-only, 3rd-independent , one-file available.

 ## LruCache